psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 4.)
 Maximal value for the real time within the simulation, as calculated by the Gillespie algorithm.

 5.)
-Currently unused, but needs to be set to a positive integer value

-6.)
 Number of steps between system snapshots, if "-vid" command is used (see below).
 If this is set to 1, a snapshot is taken at every step of the Gillespie algorithm.

+6.)
+Maximum number of hemicellulose/lignin layers around the cellulose core.
+Currently cannot be set above 4

 7.) mode_code: Determines the shape of the microfibril.
-Currently restricted to a value of 1
+To use the 36 chain microfibril used by Ding et al., set this to 5

-8.) mode_hemi: Determines, on which sides of the microfibril hemicellulose can anchor
+8.) mode_hemi: Determines, on which sides of the microfibril hemicellulose can anchor.
+Currently to be kept at 2

-9.) mode_lign: Determines, on which sides of the microfibril lignin can anchor
+9.) mode_lign: Determines, on which sides of the microfibril lignin can anchor.
+Currently to be kept at 2

-10.) mode_inhib: Determines, whether inhibition is active (1) or inactive (-1)
+10.) mode_inhib: Determines, whether inhibition is active (1) or inactive (-1).
+Currently to be kept at -1

 11.) mode_lignin_glue: Determines, whether the lignin gluing effect is active (1) or inactive (-1)

 12.)
-Currently unused, but needs to be set to a positive integer value
+Currently unused, and to be kept at a value of 1

-13.) mode_enzyme_size : Determines, whether the enzyme size is included (1) or inactive (-1).
+13.) mode_enzyme_size : Determines, whether the enzyme size is included for all enzymes (1) or only for CBH (-1).

 14.)
 Nruns: Determines the number of simulation runs

 15.) enzyme radius: Determines the radius of the enzymes

+16.) mu_lignin_covering: Determines the average fraction of lignin polymers which acts as a structural barrier.
+Set this to a value between 0 and 1

+17.) sigma_lignin_covering : Determines the standard deviation around mu_lignin_covering.
+Set this to a value between 0 and 1

 ### kinetic_parameters: